jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - \[Titel:\]Changing and determining
 >     -   Determining: What do we have?
 What do we need?
 What do we want to avoid?
->     -   Sketching, e.g. for »How can I divide the page for 7 days of the week?«
+>     -   Sketching, e.g. for “How can I divide the page for 7 days of the week?”
->    -   »This is trial and error«
+>    -   “This is trial and error”
 >
 >\
 >\